What you need to do when importing merchandise to the UK in your baggage.

 You or your appointed customs agent must submit a full declaration before you travel to the UK if your goods are coming from outside the EU and are any of the following:

-- you’re putting your goods into another process or claiming relief
+- they are goods you’re putting into another process or claiming relief

 You may submit your declaration no more than 5 days before you travel to the UK.

 Arriving with goods that have not been declared in advance

 If you arrive in the UK with goods that you have not declared in advance, you must go to the ‘Goods to Declare’ channel or the red point phone in the customs area.
 You must make a declaration and pay any duties and tax due to a Border Force officer.

 You may be able to ask for a refund after you’ve made your declaration if: